 - Assessed tax amount for the most recent and past years

-As the technologies used by the tax assessment authorities become more sophisticated, more information is being made available.
+As the technologies used by the county recording authorities become more sophisticated, more information is being made available.

-In addition to the basic details mentioned above, you can expect a variety of additional facts such as:
+In addition to the basic details mentioned above, you may find a variety of additional facts such as:

 - Official record book and page number (this can be useful if you need an actual copy of the document)

-- Property use definition, legal description, subdivision, etc.
+- Property use definition, legal description, subdivision name, etc.

 - Any applicable exemptions

-- Sales history, including sale date, sale price, and deed instrument type used to record the sale
+- Sales history, including sale dates, sale prices, and deed instrument types used to record the sale

 - Details about any structures and other improvements on the property